Boat Conversion

 Specs & Details

-In case you're one who likes the nitty-gritty, here's some details.
+In case you're one who likes the nitty-gritty, here are some details.
+Items with an asterisk (*) were installed after the initial conversion.

-Total Weight of Finished Rig — The entire rig — trailer, finished customized boat, motor, equipment, fuel — tips the scale at around 1800 pounds.
+Total Weight of Finished Rig (FIGS. 2, 3)— The entire rig — trailer, finished customized boat, motor, equipment, fuel — tips the scale at around 1800 pounds.

 Trailer — EZ Loader, galvanized steel

-Outboard Motor — Model: Evinrude E-TEC 60 — Horsepower: 60 — Basic technology: DFI (direct fuel injection) two-stroke — Weight: 240 lbs — Steering: Tiller (remote steering available) — Cylinders: Inline 2-cylinder — Displacement: 53 cu. inches — Alternator: 75 amp, with 25 amp dedicated to battery charging — Starting: Electric — Trim: Power trim and tilt
+Outboard Motor (FIGS. 2, 3, 9B, 23) — Model: Evinrude E-TEC 60 — Horsepower: 60 — Basic technology: DFI (direct fuel injection) two-stroke — Weight: 240 lbs — Steering: Tiller (remote steering available) — Cylinders: Inline 2-cylinder — Displacement: 53 cu. inches — Alternator: 75 amp, with 25 amp dedicated to battery charging — Starting: Electric — Trim: Power trim and tilt

 Top Speed — Top speed for the customized fully-loaded boat with Evinrude E-TEC 60 ranges from 31 to 35 mph, dependent on number of persons in the boat.

-Running Range — About 25 miles per 6-gallon tank of gas.
+Running Range — About 25 miles per 6-gallon tank of gas (with much of it at full-throttle).

-Front Sonar — Model: Humminbird 727 — kilohertz frequencies: 83 and 200 kHz — connected to dual transducers via an A-B switch; the front transducer being connected to the trolling motor, the rear transducer being attached to the transom
+Front Sonar (FIGS. 7, 24) — Model: Humminbird 727 — kilohertz frequencies: 83 and 200 kHz — connected to dual transducers via an A-B switch (FIG. 10); the front transducer being connected to the trolling motor, the rear transducer being attached to the transom (FIG. 9B)

-Rear Sonar — Model: Humminbird Matrix 47 3D — kilohertz frequencies: 83 and 455 kHz — connected to a transducer on the transom (opposite corner to the transducer for the front sonar)
+Rear Sonar (FIGS. 7, 11) — Model: Humminbird Matrix 47 3D — kilohertz frequencies: 83 and 455 kHz — connected to a transducer on the transom (opposite corner to the transducer for the front sonar)

-Paddles — Type: Lightweight paddle made of aluminum and plastic, with an extendable shaft (purchased from Bass Pro or Cabela's)
+Paddles (FIGS. 6, 7, 25) — Type: Lightweight paddle made of aluminum and plastic, with an extendable shaft (purchased from Bass Pro or Cabela's)

-Rod Holders — Model: Berkley Deluxe Rod Holder, horizontal style
+Stowage Rod Holders - Berkley option (FIGS. 12, 12B) — Model: Berkley Deluxe Rod Holder, horizontal style

-Floor Covering — Deco Dot vinyl, gray (purchased from Cabela's)
+Floor Covering (FIG. 13) — Deco Dot vinyl, gray (purchased from Cabela's)

 NOTE: My listing of the above brands is not meant to connote that these brands are necessarily the best brands or the only suitable brands.
 They simply appeared to best suit my personal purposes at the time I was selecting equipment.
 Others folks may have purposes different from mine, for which other brands and different equipment may be better suited.

 I wrote this article to pass on ideas for how a walleye boat might be improved.
 I did not write it to suggest that anyone should tackle a complete customization project like this.
 The amount of time required to do this was about triple what I initially projected.
 I invested at least six weeks of time.
 There's more to it than meets the eye, and it's more time-consuming than you might imagine.
-For it to be worthwhile, I pursued it as a labor of love — a hobby-type pursuit.
-Had I viewed it as a "quick and easy way to make a walleye boat," I would have been disappointed.
+I pursued it as a labor of love — a hobby-type pursuit.
+In that context, it turned out to be rewarding and worthwhile.
+Had I viewed it as a “quick and easy way to make a walleye boat,” I would have been disappointed.

-If you have a question not answered in this article, or want info pertaining to dealer experiences, you may feel free to contact John Correll at john@correllconcepts.com.
+If you have a question not answered in this article, or want info pertaining to dealer experiences, you may feel free to contact John Correll: To Email.

 Special Thanks